metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

         trades => ['MSFT']
     );

-Returns a new Finance::Alpaca::DataStream object.
+Returns a new [Finance::Alpaca::DataStream](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3ADataStream) object.

 You are ready to receive real-time market data!

-You can send one or more subscription messages (described in Finance::Alpaca::DataStream) and after confirmation you will receive the corresponding market data.
+You can send one or more subscription messages (described in [Finance::Alpaca::DataStream](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3ADataStream)) and after confirmation you will receive the corresponding market data.

 This method expects a code reference.
-This callback will recieve all incoming data.
+This callback will receive all incoming data.

 ## `orders( [...] )`

     my $orders = $camelid->orders( status => 'open' );

-Returns a list of Finance::Alpaca::Struct::Order objects.
+Returns a list of [Finance::Alpaca::Struct::Order](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3AStruct%3A%3AOrder) objects.

 The orders endpoint returns a list of orders for the account, filtered by the supplied parameters.